 1. Personal Information

-In addition to the above, you will also need the following types of documents: resumes or curriculum vitae; photographs; passport bio-data pages; as well as evidence of English language proficiency.
+In addition to the above, you will also need the following types of documents: resumes or curriculum vitae; photographs; passport bio-data pages; as well as evidence of Personal Information including English language test results and name change documents (if applicable) and educational credentials.
 The candidates need to provide a detailed description of the place of employment, the duties, responsibilities, and responsibilities in their resume.

 2. Application Information